dmolsen/ua-parser-php/README.md

        print $result->osMajor;
        // -> 10 (osMinor, osBuild, & osRevision also available)

+       print $result->uiwebview;
+       // -> (boolean, would return true if the user agent was from a uiwebview in ios)

        /*
         * in select cases the following will also work...
         */